facebook/react-native-website/docs/accessibility.md

 #### accessibilityStates (iOS, Android)

-> **Note:** > `accessibilityRole` and `accessibilityStates` are meant to be a cross-platform solution to replace `accessibilityTraits` and `accessibilityComponentType`, which will soon be deprecated.
-When possible, use `accessibilityRole` and `accessibilityStates` instead of `accessibilityTraits` and `accessibilityComponentType`.

 Accessibility State tells a person using either VoiceOver on iOS or TalkBack on Android the state of the element currently focused on.
 The state of the element can be set either to `selected` or `disabled` or both:

 - **selected** Used when the element is in a selected state.
 For example, a button is selected.
 - **disabled** Used when the element is disabled and cannot be interacted with.

 To use, set the `accessibilityStates` to an array containing either `selected`, `disabled`, or both.

-#### accessibilityTraits (iOS)

-> **Note:** `accessibilityTraits` will soon be deprecated.
-When possible, use `accessibilityRole` and `accessibilityStates` instead of `accessibilityTraits` and `accessibilityComponentType`.

-Accessibility traits tell a person using VoiceOver what kind of element they have selected.
-Is this element a label?
-A button?
-A header?
-These questions are answered by `accessibilityTraits`.

-To use, set the `accessibilityTraits` property to one of (or an array of) accessibility trait strings:

-- **none** Used when the element has no traits.
-- **button** Used when the element should be treated as a button.
-- **link** Used when the element should be treated as a link.
-- **header** Used when an element acts as a header for a content section (e.g. the title of a navigation bar).
-- **search** Used when the text field element should also be treated as a search field.
-- **image** Used when the element should be treated as an image.
-Can be combined with button or link, for example.
-- **selected** Used when the element is selected.
-For example, a selected row in a table or a selected button within a segmented control.
-- **plays** Used when the element plays its own sound when activated.
-- **key** Used when the element acts as a keyboard key.
-- **text** Used when the element should be treated as static text that cannot change.
-- **summary** Used when an element can be used to provide a quick summary of current conditions in the app when the app first launches.
-For example, when Weather first launches, the element with today's weather conditions is marked with this trait.
-- **disabled** Used when the control is not enabled and does not respond to user input.
-- **frequentUpdates** Used when the element frequently updates its label or value, but too often to send notifications.
-Allows an accessibility client to poll for changes.
-A stopwatch would be an example.
-- **startsMedia** Used when activating an element starts a media session (e.g. playing a movie, recording audio) that should not be interrupted by output from an assistive technology, like VoiceOver.
-- **adjustable** Used when an element can be "adjusted" (e.g. a slider).
-- **allowsDirectInteraction** Used when an element allows direct touch interaction for VoiceOver users (for example, a view representing a piano keyboard).
-- **pageTurn** Informs VoiceOver that it should scroll to the next page when it finishes reading the contents of the element.

 #### accessibilityViewIsModal (iOS)